 4. Present Referring to principles you or other researchers identified.

 Example: Bodies that are heavier than air fall toward the earth.

 Example: Husbands differ from wives when it comes to child-rearing practices.

-5. Past, present, or a combination 5.
-Past, present, pr
+5. Past, present, or When reviewing other persons' research reports.

+a combination Example: Jones (1963) found that children did not like interacting with hostile parents.

+Example: Jones (1963) found that children do not like interacting with hostile parents.

 Keep in mind when reporting on the research of others that there is the chance that the researcher has at some point changed opinions.
-You may write: "In his 1968 study, Brown states that this test revealed . . ."
-Or you can say: "Brown (1968) stated that this test revealed . . ."
-However, it may give a false impression to state unequivocally: "Brown states that this test reveals . . ."
+You may write: "In his 1968 study, Brown states that this test revealed..."
+Or you can say: "Brown (1968) stated that this test revealed..."
+However, it may give a false impression to state unequivocally: "Brown states that this test reveals..."